TheHeadmaster/XVTwiddle/README.md

 Please see the releases section to download the latest version as an installer.

-For support, please open an issue ticket.
+For support, please open an issue ticket or join [The Parable Universe](https://discord.gg/7fHxTe6) Discord server.
 If you wish to support the grind, I have a [Ko-Fi](https://ko-fi.com/theheadmaster)!
 Your support is appreciated.